stalinMacias/DeFi_Learning/README.md

 UniswapLiquidity Contract - <address>  // Add and Remove liquidity to/from token pools

+UniswapOptimalContract - <address>  // Add all the tokensA by calculating and swapping the required tokensB and then adding the liquidity to the liquidity pools and make sure the pool ratio is preserved

 > ## Uniswap's Utilities Contracts - Created by me using the uniswap interfaces Uniswap Utilities - 0xc77adb7F951F8262c04c272A04537b6C6f011caa